Can Shopify Legacy Customers Edit Their Orders After Checkout?

 Legacy vs New Customer Accounts, What Changes and What Doesn’t

+Shopify’s shift from legacy to new customer accounts mainly affects the login experience, interface, and post-purchase flow, with the new system offering a more modern and extensible setup.
+What stays the same is the core, customer data like names, emails, and order history remain intact, and customers still expect easy access to their accounts.
 For a detailed, side-by-side breakdown of how both systems compare and what each one allows, see this guide: Shopify New Customer Accounts vs. Classic(Legacy) Customer Accounts: Complete Comparison

 Realistic Options Merchants Have for Handling Post-Checkout Changes